knative/docs/docs/versioned/admin/admin-overview.md

 - Applying resources with `kubectl`

-    Apply updated manifests to the cluster using standard Kubernetes workflows.
+    Apply updated YAML manifests, as opposed to ConfigMaps, to the cluster using standard Kubernetes workflows.

 - Using the Knative Operator

     Some platform-wide settings can be managed declaratively using the Knative Operator.

-> [!NOTE]
-> Ensure consistency in configuration management by version-controlling your YAML files and aligning with GitOps best practices where possible.

 ### Configuration tasks